luk4sf/hardware-hacking/tplink-tl-wr841n/README.md

 ## 🔌 Step 2: First Attempt — USB Cable Hack

-We had the **primitive idea** of using a regular USB cable.

-- We cut off the micro USB end.
-- Soldered **female jumper wires** to the inner wires.
-- Soldered **male headers** to the router's UART interface.
-- Connected directly to the PC.
+Our initial idea was to try a quick workaround by using a spare USB cable.
+We cut off the micro USB end, soldered female jumper wires to the internal leads, and connected them to male header pins we attached to the router’s UART pads.

+With everything wired up, we launched `picocom` and tried listening at 115200 baud.
+Unfortunately, we received no output at all.

 📸 _Image: USB cable hack_